parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 After all, they compile to vanilla javascript, so it's possible to move them away to their own commonjs modules, exporting a simple function that return the template markup, given used parameter as argument.

+### The gulp plugin idea

+So, after moving some template to its own file, the gulp plugin idea arise.
+Each template file has the same structure: it export a function containing jsx, and I already configure gulp to transpile theme to javascript, using gulp-react plugin.

+What if I could automate all boilerplate with a new plugin?
+What it has to do is simply take jsx code, wrap it in a function, insert the jsx preable `/** @jsx React.DOM */`